The Home Technology Association's website is designed to be your hub for all things home technology related. Here are resources you will find:

 The Resource Guide is a directory of some of the best brands in the home technology industry.
 These stellar companies are hand-picked to participate in the Home Technology Association's mission to connect homeowners, architects, builders, and interior designers with the very best custom installation firms in the world.

 No. Home technology installation firms are not certified based on the brands they offer.
 No brand (participating or not) has the ability to influence our objective certification process.

-The Home Technology Association and CEDIA have different audiences.
+The Home Technology Association (HTA) and CEDIA have different audiences.
 CEDIA is primarily Custom Installation (CI) industry-centric and has many different initiatives and purposes such as integrator education, individual certifications, advocacy, and workforce development.
 CEDIA certifies individuals, not companies.